[EVENTS]

 and sculpture.

-of Absence, The Newbridge Project, Newcastle as well as The Conversation book
+The Newbridge Project, Newcastle as well as The Conversation

-Weekender and The Nameless Grace, The Holburne Museum, Bath; Nothing Is What
+Nameless Grace, The Holburne Museum, Bath; Nothing Is What It

-It Is Because Everything Is What It Isn’t, Colwinston Trust Commission, National
+Is Because Everything Is What It Isn’t, Colwinston Trust Commission,

 West of England Academy and Lumen Art Projects.